Choosing a Degree

 Choosing a Degree – What Should I Major In?

 It’s not quite so dramatic.
-US Department of Education college degree statistics show that around a third (30%) of first-time college students change their major within three years – and in some specific majors (such as math), as many as half will make the switch.
+US Department of Education college degree statistics show that around 30% of first-time college students change their major within three years.
+In some specific majors, such as math, as many as half will make the switch.
 Those numbers go down, though, for engineering, computer science, and health professions, especially with adult students.
 After all, returning nontraditional students generally know what they want, unlike the average high schooler.

 However, college degree statistics show that a poorly-informed choice in major can have some real downsides.
 For one, it can slow down your graduation – maybe by a semester, maybe by a whole year or two.
 There’s a reason graduation rates are generally measured by six years instead of four.
 And those extra one, two, three, or more semesters can hit you where it counts – more student loans and out-of-pocket expenses for your education.

-Making the wrong choice of major can also delay or derail your career goals.
-The Harvard Business Review finds that only around a third of college graduates go straight into the career they trained for, and another third never even work in the field they majored in.
-(The other third, the “Wanderers,” get a little sidetracked but eventually make it.)
-In some cases, those numbers come from a lack of jobs in the field; in others, graduates who discover they’re not all that enthused about the career path they chose.
-Either way, the bumpy path to a career can mean losing some significant money that you could have made if you’d chosen the right major, with the right career opportunity, in the first place.
+In some cases, those numbers come from a lack of jobs in the field.
+In others, graduates who discover they’re not all that enthused about the career path they chose.
+Either way, the bumpy path to a career can mean losing money that you could have saved if you’d chosen the right major, with the right career opportunity, in the first place.

 The College Major Search

 Whichever way you look at it, changing your major may be common, but it’s also costly.
-A well-prepared college student would be smart to avoid that expense by making the right choice from the get-go, and that means doing your homework – on yourself, and on the degree programs that are right for you.
+A well-prepared college student is smart to avoid that expense by making the right choice from the get-go.
+That means doing your homework about yourself, and the degree programs that are right for you.

 Value Colleges Guides to the Most Popular College Majors